 The SwB will be in charge of accountability to CISU.
 The responsibilities will involve reporting to CISU on financial matters in the project as well as technical related information including periodic and status reports.

 As for the activities, the SwB will participate in the planning and review meeting.
 They will also conduct the project monitoring activities.
-Project monitoring on the ground by SwB specifically will be done once during the one monitoring visit During the exercise in which a representative from SwB will work with the monitoring and evaluation officer on the project to find out how impactful the project will have been including recommendations for a scallable project.
+Project monitoring on the ground by SwB specifically, will be done once during the one monitoring visit During the exercise in which a representative from SwB will work with the monitoring and evaluation officer on the project to find out how impactful the project will have been including recommendations for a scallable project.

 Describe how the intervention will contribute to developing the relationship and collaboration between the partners.